How Media Sanitization Works

 Frequently Asked Questions

-What’s the difference between NIST 800-88 Clear, Purge, and Destroy?
+What is the difference between NIST 800-88 Clear, Purge, and Destroy?

 Clear uses logical techniques intended to protect against basic recovery attempts.
 Purge uses stronger methods intended to protect against more advanced recovery techniques (often including device sanitize commands or cryptographic erase when supported).
 Destroy is physical destruction used when required by policy, risk posture, or when Clear/Purge is not feasible for the device or media type.